|Major Groups > Gilled Mushrooms > Dark-Spored > Tapinella > Tapinella panuoides|

 by Michael Kuo

 Ecology: Saprobic; growing alone or gregariously on woodland conifer wood and on lumber; summer and fall (also over winter in warmer climates); widely distributed in North America.
+The illustrated and described collections are from California.

 Stem: Absent, or present only as a small lateral extension.

-Flesh: Whitish or dirty yellowish.
+Flesh: Whitish or dirty yellowish; not changing when sliced.

 Odor and Taste: Not distinctive.

-Spore Print: Yellowish to yellowish brown or brownish.
+Spore Print: Yellowish brown or brownish.

 Paxillus panuoides is a synonym.